priyankaj04/priyankaj04/README.md

 <h1 align="center">Hey 👋 I'm Priyanka J</h1>
-<h3 align="center">Passionate and curious Software Engineer with 2+ years of experience, driven by a relentless desire to learn and grow.
+<h3 align="center">Software Engineer with 2+ years of experience.</h3>

+<p>Passionate and curious human, driven by a relentless desire to learn and grow.
 Thrive on tackling complex challenges, believing that hard work and persistence pave the way for success.
-Eager to take risks, push boundaries, and solve problems that deliver real impact.</h3>
+Eager to take risks, push boundaries, and solve problems that deliver real impact.</p>

 - 🌱 I’m currently exploring **Virtual Reatily and Meta Verse**